PRL-PRG/prl-prg.github.io/people.md

     - Joined Czech Technical University, 2018
     - PhD, Buenos Aires University, 2017
     note: "My main research interest aims at making programming languages more flexible.
 I am also interested in ensuring that dynamic PLs do not suffer from prohibitive performance overheads.
 In addition, I am interested in providing mechanism to help developers reason about the correctness of their programs."

   - type: researcher
+    name: Alexander Kovalenko
+    photo: alexander_kovalenko.jpg
+    title: Post-doctoral researcher
+    email: kovalale@fit.cvut.cz
+    web:
+    bio:
+    - Joined Czech Technical University, 2019
+    - Post-doc at Johannes Kepler University 2018
+    - Post-doc at NOVA University Lisbon 2016
+    - Post-doc at Jaume I University 2013
+    - Post-doc at Brno University of Technology 2012
+    - Ph.D., Czech Technical University, 2012
+    note: "Being a curious person, I am fascinated by the new Machine Learning techniques, that can bring an additional value of intelligence to nearly every field in our lives.
+My current goal is to implement Machine Learning methods in the project."

+  - type: researcher
     name: Colette Kerr